Mohamed-Amine0/rust-warp-api/README.md

 ## Installation and Setup

 1. Clone the repository to your local machine
-2. you can build the application using "cargo build" and run it using "cargo r -r"
+2. you can build the application using "cargo build" and run it using "cargo RUN <CSV_PATH>" P.S: CSV_PATH is the path to a csv that needs to be included as an argumnt ( you can use the titanic csv located in ./src/titanic.csv )

 ## API Endpoints
 The following API endpoints are available: